Listed Building Guide

 Listed buildings offer some challenges regarding the type of repairs that can and cannot be carried out to windows and doors.

-Grade II Listed Buildings
+Replacing Windows and Doors in Grade II Listed Buildings

 The following rules generally apply to Grade II listed buildings.
 However, we would always recommend checking with your local authority before proceeding with any work on a listed building.